New Army: Military schools

-The Commission and the Throne in turn accepted the fact that this new army would require a trained and educated officers corps in order to be worthwhile and effective.
+The Commission and the Throne in turn accepted the fact that this new army would require a trained and educated officers corps in order to prove worthwhile and effective.
 Therefore, they jointly ordered the establishment of primary military schools in each province, 4 intermediate schools, an officer's school and a General Staff College.
-Following this there were plans for the establishment of technical and specialist schools.
-However, NCOs were also targeted for education with NCO schools established and training battalions formed with the express purpose of training NCOs.
-To prevent the senior officers from holding back junior officers and maintaining old military thought senior officers were to also receive modern military instruction at the provincial capitals.
+Following this, there were plans for the establishment of technical and specialist schools.
+However, NCOs were also targeted for education through the establishment of NCO schools the training of battalions formed with the express purpose of producing NCOs.
+To prevent the senior officers from holding back junior officers and maintaining old military thought, senior officers were to also receive modern military instruction at the provincial capitals.

 A cohort of junior cadets of the Qing military school system.

-The process to create an officer began aged 15 with enrollment in the primary/junior primary schools each province, the bannermen and the Capital hosted one of these schools enrolling from 90 to 300 students each, then enroll as a cadet for 3 years in the basic military school to obtain general knowledge and learn fundamentals of the military sciences, then they would attend the intermediate school for 2 years (in Jiangsu, Shaanxi, Hubei and Zhili) which would include a civilian and military curriculum.
-The cadets would then be obligated to serve 4 months in the ranks then spend 18 months in the officer's school at Baoding which had a total enrollment of 1,140 officers, then 6 additional months in the ranks then receive their commission provided they graduated the course.
-If the now commissioned officers rendered 2 years of exceptional service they would then attend the General Staff College course, which had a total enrollment of 40, for 2 years and become General Staff Corps Officers.
-This model of military education was similar to that used in contemporary Japan and would have produced educated competent officers steadily within a decade.
+The process to become an officer began aged 15 with enrollment in the primary/junior primary schools in each province, with the bannermen and the capital hosting one of these schools enrolling from 90 to 300 students each.
+Enrollment as a cadet for 3 years in the basic military school followed to obtain general knowledge and learn fundamentals of the military sciences.
+Students would then attend an intermediate school for 2 years (in Jiangsu, Shaanxi, Hubei and Zhili) which would include a civilian and military curriculum.
+The cadets would then be obligated to serve 4 months in the ranks, then spend 18 months in the officer's school at Baoding which had a total enrollment of 1,140 officers, then 6 additional months in the ranks before receiving their commission provided they graduated the course.
+If the now commissioned officers performed 2 years of exceptional service, they would then attend the General Staff College course, which had a total enrollment of 40, for 2 years and become General Staff Corps Officers.
+This model of military education was similar to that used in contemporary Japan and would have produced educated, competent officers steadily within a decade.

 Military school for Princes and Nobles

-This military school offered military officer training for 5 years (reduced to 3) to 120 students.
-Only certain privileged persons were allowed to attend including the sons of nobles, clansmen above the 4th rank, Metropolitan and provincial Manchu and Chinese military and civil officials of the 2nd rank and higher and be aged 18–25.
-Those who pass with the highest grade were immediately commissioned as Lieutenants.
+This military school offered officer training for 5 years (later reduced to 3) to 120 students.
+Only certain privileged persons were allowed to attend, including the sons of nobles, clansmen above the 4th rank, Metropolitan and provincial Manchu and Chinese military officials of the second rank and higher aged 18–25, and civil officials of the 2nd rank and higher aged 18–25.
+Those who passed with the highest grades were immediately commissioned as lieutenants.